 We have a long history of innovation in our products and manufacturing processes based on advanced technologies.
-Our Holmes® and Century® brand names are associated with four of the major innovations in the industry: the rapid reverse winch; the tow sling; the hydraulic lifting mechanism; and the underlift with parallel linkage and L-arms.
-Our engineering department currently consists of over 50 engineers who, in consultation with manufacturing personnel, use sophisticated computer-aided design and stress analysis systems to test new product designs and to integrate various product improvements.
+Our Holmes[®] and Century[®] brand names are associated with four of the major innovations in the industry: the rapid reverse winch; the tow sling; the hydraulic lifting mechanism; and the underlift with parallel linkage and L-arms.
+Our engineering department currently consists of over 55 engineers who, in consultation with manufacturing personnel, use sophisticated computer-aided design and stress analysis systems to test new product designs and to integrate various product improvements.
 In addition to licensing new technologies, we have a continuing emphasis on research and development to achieve product innovations.
 At our free-standing research and development (R&D) facility in Chattanooga, Tennessee, we are pursuing innovations in our products and improvements in our manufacturing processes, some of which are intended to enhance the safety of our employees and towing equipment operators and reduce the environmental impact of both our manufacturing processes and the products we manufacture.
-These efforts led to our newest product, the M100, which we believe to be the world's largest tow truck.
+These efforts led to our exclusive product, the M100, which we believe to be the world's largest tow truck.

 We manufacture wreckers, car carriers and trailers at six manufacturing facilities located in the United States, France and the United Kingdom.
 The manufacturing process for our products consists primarily of cutting and bending sheet steel or aluminum into parts that are welded together to form the wrecker, car carrier body or trailer.
-In addition, during the past several years, we have also begun to produce wrecker bodies using composites and other non-metallic materials, which reduces the overall vehicle weight and increases fuel efficiency.
+In addition, we also produce wrecker bodies using composites and other non-metallic materials, which reduces the overall vehicle weight and increases fuel efficiency.
 After the frame is formed, components such as hydraulic cylinders, winches, valves and pumps, which are purchased by us from third-party suppliers, are attached to the frame to form the completed wrecker or car carrier body.
 The completed body is either installed by us or shipped by common carrier to a distributor where it is then installed on a truck chassis.
 Generally, the wrecker or car carrier bodies are painted, and towing operators can select customized colors to coordinate with chassis colors or customer fleet colors.
 To the extent final painting is required before delivery, we either complete such painting or contract with independent paint shops for such services.

-Expansion and Modernization of Domestic Production Facilities
+Recent Expansion and Modernization of Domestic Production Facilities

-All of our domestic facilities have undergone substantial expansion and modernization projects from 2017 to 2021, as we have invested over \$82 million on property, plant and equipment over this five-year period, including our most recent fabrication equipment upgrades at our Greeneville, Tennessee facilities.
+All of our domestic facilities have undergone substantial expansion and modernization projects from 2017 to 2021.
+During that five-year period, we invested over \$82 million on property, plant and equipment.
 These projects not only increased our production capacity, but also included installing sophisticated robotics and implementing other advanced technologies to optimize our manufacturing process, enhance the safety of our employees and towing equipment operators and to reduce the environmental impacts of our operations.